finmath/finmath-lib-cuda-extensions/README.md

 * `BrownianMotionJavaRandom`: Calculation on CPU, using Java random number generator (LCG).
 * `BrownianMotionCudaWithHostRandomVariable`: Calculation on CPU and GPU: Random number generator on GPU, Simulation on CPU.
 * `BrownianMotionCudaWithRandomVariableCuda`: Calculation on GPU: Random number generator on GPU, Simulation on GPU.

+### Unit test for LIBOR Market Model calibration

+There is also a unit test performing a brute force Monte-Carlo calibration of a LIBOR Market Model with stochastic volatility on the CPU and the GPU.
+Note however that the unit test uses a too small size for the number of simulation paths, such that the GPU code is no improvement over the CPU code.
+The unit test shows that CPU and GPU give consistent results.

 ## References